The world of mathematics has been shattered by the discovery of a new number, a value that appears between the numbers 5 and 6.

 It first came to light in January when Katie O'Kelly a research statistician working for a small experimental accounting firm in southern England, found it by accident.

 "I was working late one night," Katie explains, "trying out a radical new double entry procedure.
 Some of the numbers I was working on were quite hazardous, so my ledgers were confined to a fume cupboard.
 Anyway, after I had carried all the figures and balanced all the entries, I found I had an unexplained residue - a number that had never been seen before."

 The new number was officially recognised by a special meeting of the United Nations last month.
 It is provisionally being referred to as '5a', although 'brooki', 'fartex' and 'spog' are amongst the names that have been suggested.
 The current favourite is 'fleegle', after one of the Banana Splits.

 Of these, it is the second that is thought to be the most problematic.
-Korea, which produces 75% of the entire world's diaries and calendars, has accused leading figures in the UN of a conspiracy to cripple its economy.
+North Korea, which produces 75% of the entire world's diaries and calendars, has accused leading figures in the UN of a conspiracy to cripple its economy.

 Instead, plans are afoot to push the Earth a few miles out into space using giant rocket motors strapped to the side of a mountain in Peru.
 This will lengthen the Earth's orbit to match the new year.
-The unfortunate consequence of this is that this will also destroy all life on the planet - but at least people won't have to keep resetting their videos.
+The unfortunate consequence of this is that this will also destroy all life on the planet - but at least people won't have to keep resetting their central heating boilers.